levs16/facer/README.md

      ```
      Here's its deletion: python controlPanel.py -d -n John
      ```
+# There's one more thing(bugs):
+Known ones are:
+   1. When trying to delete face from the json file using the ``` python controlPanel.py -d -n Example ```, it deletes face that way, so the file breaks and causes errors when trying to add, delete, get help from the controlPanel.py.

 # Good luck using it and be free to file any bugs to my email: lvumbapipin@gmail.com